Mr4k/blog/content/focused-render.md

   <img src="/images/focused-render/1of5pixels.gif"> </img>
 </p>

+Okay that's all cool but does this technique actually increase performance?
+I did not do a rigerous benchmark, but [this shader](https://www.shadertoy.com/view/3l23Rh) goes from around 20-25 fps on my plugged in laptop to 60 fps when reduced to 1/5th of the total pixels.
+[Another shader](https://www.shadertoy.com/view/Ms2SD1) went from around 15 fps to 60 fps.

 One last side note is that this method can be used with any 3d scene and is not exclusive to shader toys.
 I just chose to use them because they are always bottlenecked by the pixel rendering step and they are really pretty!

 Further questions: